 - CalDAV/CardDAV management and synchronization application (DAVDroid) is fully integrated with the user account and calendar/contact application

-- Changes have been done in settings to offer a better looking interface
+- Improvements made in settings to offer a better looking interface

 - The weather provider is the LOS weather provider using data fetched from Open Weather Map

-- Account Manager has been modified to support /e/ user accounts, with a single identity, thus providing /e/ email, /e/ sync, /e/ calendar, /e/ contacts, /e/ notes, /e/ tasks to users. /e/ cloud server is either at ecloud.global, or self-hosted by the user (ongoing)
+- Account Manager has been modified to support /e/OS/-Murena user accounts, with a single identity, thus providing /e/OS users

-All pre-installed applications are open source applications but the Maps app (read details about this in the FAQ).
+All pre-installed applications are open source applications except for the Maps app (read details about this in the Maps FAQ).

-- Web-browser: an ungoogled fork of Chromium, built from Bromite patch-sets, with specific /e/OS settings.
+- Web-browser: an deGgoogled fork of Chromium, built from Bromite patch-sets, with specific /e/OS settings.
 It features an ad-blocker by default.

 - Mail: a fork of K9-mail for better user experience, some bugfixes and support for oauth, with OpenKeyChain for PGP encryption support

 - Camera: a fork of OpenCamera